xetram/xetram.github.io/content/dyugangotri/norms.md

   - Please don't tie clotheslines diagonally in front of the terrace room door etc. (unless you've rented the terrace room).
 Use the lines provided or get a drying rack.
   - Please don't use ropes which degrade with rain and sun (esp. nylon).
 We've observed remains of such threads polluting rain water harvested into our sump and clogging the filters.
 - 1st floor
   - Drying rack is very useful during monsoon, when terrace is not suitable.
-Otherwise, you can have an unobtrusive clothesline in the balcony facing the road.
-  - Please don’t put a clothes line facing neighbor Nadaf's balconey during non-monsoon months - he objects on aesthetic grounds.
+  - You can have unobtrusive clotheslines in the balcony (eg. low in the front or high + diagonal between the door and pillar).
+But please don’t put a clothes line parallely next to neighbor Nadaf's balconey - he objects on aesthetic grounds.

 ## Walls
 - Please ask for prior written permission and guidance if drilling big holes for AC or chimney.